revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-42.Jacks wants to know how to process the file in python.
-How will you explain the file processing modes that Python supports.
+42. Jack wants to know how to process the file in python.
+How will you explain the file processing modes that Python supports?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)